francois-xl/MeetupToGoogleCalendar/README.md

 ## Command-line

-After the gem installed with `bundle exec rake install`, you will be able to use the command-line application for this gem.
+After the gem installed, you will be able to use the command-line application for this gem.
 The executable is located in the lib/exe directory.

 ### Usage